nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 - Click on "Create Project" and create a project
 - Go to "APIs & Services" in the left navigation bar
 - Click on "Credentials" in the left menu
 - Click on "Create Credentials" button at the top.
-Select
+Select OAuth Client ID

 #### Steps
 - User clicks login button in the client application